h36yang/go-standard-libraries/README.md

 * Scanning Input with `fmt.Sscanf()` and `fmt.Scanln()` functions - generally not as useful as `bufio` scanner
 * Formatting Output with `fmt.Printf()` function
 * Manipulating Strings with `fmt.Sprintf()` function and special color formats
-* Formatting other Data Types with different format specifiers - refer to https://golang.org/pkg/fmt for more details
+* Formatting other Data Types with different format specifiers
+  * Refer to https://golang.org/pkg/fmt for more details

 ### Using the Log Package
 * Understanding Common Error Levels: